lanl/rgm/README.md

 ![Example random geological models](example/rgm.png)

-We develop a Fortran package for generating realistic random geological models, including seismic images, faults, relative geological time, and salt bodies.
+We develop a Fortran package for generating realistic random geological models, including seismic images, faults, relative geological time (seismic horizons), and salt bodies, via a multi-randomization method.
+The generated models can be used to train machine learning models, e.g., [MTI-MTR](https://github.com/lanl/mtl).

 The work was supported by Los Alamos National Laboratory (LANL) Laboratory Directory Research and Development (LDRD) project 20240322ER.
 LANL is operated by Triad National Security, LLC, for the National Nuclear Security Administration (NNSA) of the U.S. Department of Energy (DOE) under Contract No. 89233218CNA000001.
 The research used high-performance computing resources provided by LANL's Institutional Computing program.